gerbenzaagsma/gerbenzaagsma.github.io/_pages/blog.md

 ---

-I have never been much of a blogger.
-For some old blogposts see [this page](https://web.archive.org/web/20231022070935/https://gerbenzaagsma.org/blog-main) on the Wayback Machine:
+I have never been the world's greatest or most prolific blogger.
+For a few old blogposts see [this page](https://web.archive.org/web/20231022070935/https://gerbenzaagsma.org/blog-main) on the Wayback Machine: